 6. Consult With an Experienced Motorcycle Accident Attorney

 A lawyer can investigate your crash, gather evidence, and deal with the insurance company.
 They will fight to secure compensation for medical bills, lost wages, and pain and suffering.
-Did you know that just like airplanes, many modern motorcycles have black black event data recorders (EDR’s) too?
+Did you know that just like airplanes, many modern motorcycles have black box event data recorders (EDR’s) too?

 Don’t Miss Your Deadline to File a Claim!